Business

 TORONTO: Toronto-based chip startup Taalas raises $169 million in funding to develop model specific AI processors .
 The company develops specialized AI inference chips that print AI model components directly into silicon.
 Investors include Quiet Capital, Fidelity, and semiconductor veteran Pierre Lamond.

 The company claims its first chip generates 17,000 output tokens per second.
+The rapid rise in high-performance AI workloads is also contributing to a global memory chip shortage and rising DRAM prices, as infrastructure demand scales.
 This delivers 73 times more performance than NVIDIA’s H200 graphics card.
 The processor uses one-tenth the power while delivering this performance.

 Taalas partners with Taiwan Semiconductor Manufacturing Company to produce chips in approximately two months.
 The foundry-optimized workflow enables customers to move from model weights to deployable cards rapidly.
 The company’s HC1 chip uses TSMC’s 6-nanometer process.